inclement/lapidary-ai/README.md

   the code, rather than getting to pick which one.
 This should rarely matter.
 - When paying for a card, gold is only used if the player cannot afford the cost in coloured gems, rather than giving the player the choice.
+- The AI 'knows' what card it will get from a blind reservation, and also what card will replace one that is bought or reserved.
+This is probably a small advantage, although not one it seems to make much use of.